ctablex/core/packages/ctablex-core/docs/ContentContext.md

 - **`ContentProvider`** - Component to provide values via context
 - **`useContent`** - Hook to consume values from context

+## TL;DR

+Use `<ContentProvider value={...}>` to provide any value and make it available to descendant components.
+Use `useContent` within those components to access the provided value. `useContent` can also accept an optional override value.

 ## Basic Usage

 ```tsx